nepalikingpin/UniversityFinder/README.md

 - Made the SuggestUniversity class robust.
 - There are no requires clauses, and a check exception (NoSuggestionsException) gets thrown when no universities that adhere to the user's choices are found.

+**Phase 4: Task 3**
+- The design is good for the model and persistence package.
+There is high cohesion, low coupling and minimal code duplication.
+- The design for ui is not great, because the entire GUI is handled by the console class, this could be refactored to make multiple classes to improve readability.
+- If I had more time, I would have refactored the Console class in ui.
+I would have made different classes for different functionalities, instead of creating a lot of methods within the same class.
+This would have significantly increased the readability of the code.